Incentivizing Quality Text Generation via Statistical Contracts: Introduction

 \section{Introduction}

 Modern-day LLMs are showing increasingly impressive capabilities, and simultaneously becoming increasingly costly.
 With rising success at handling complex tasks, conversational AI systems are seeing ubiquitous usage across critical domains such as healthcare \citep{he2023survey,singhal2023large}, financial risk assessment \citep{li2023large}, and law \citep{lai2023large, sun2023short}.
-To achieve such levels of performance, contemporary LLM architectures contain billions and even trillions of parameters, leading to a computational pipeline that requires dedicated facilities and substantial energy to operate \cite{samsi2023words}.
+To achieve such levels of performance, contemporary LLM architectures contain billions and even trillions of parameters, leading to a computational pipeline that requires dedicated facilities and substantial energy to operate \citep{samsi2023words}.

-Since the computational requirements of modern LLMs exceed the capacity of common devices, language generation tasks are typically delegated to commercial firms (such as AWS and Microsoft Azure), which operate dedicated computational resources to generate text for a price.
-To address the tension between LLM performance and computational costs, such firms typically propose multiple service options, with each option offering a different trade-off between model quality and cost \citep{achiam2023gpt, brown2020language, touvron2023llama1, touvron2023llama2}.
+Due to the high computational requirements of modern LLMs, language generation tasks are typically outsourced to commercial firms which generate text for a fee.
+These firms either maintain dedicated infrastructure optimized for inference workloads, or act as intermediaries that facilitate access to such resources.
+To address the tension between performance and computational costs, such firms typically have multiple service options, each offering a different trade-off between model quality and cost \citep{achiam2023gpt, brown2020language, touvron2023llama1, touvron2023llama2}.
 Currently, the most common pricing scheme for such services is \emph{pay-per-token}, in which users agree in advance to pay a fixed rate for each token of text generated by the system \cite{chen2023frugalgpt}.

-While simple and intuitive, the pay-per-token pricing scheme creates a misalignment of economic incentives between the firms and their consumers, known in the economic literature as \emph{moral hazard}: As inference is performed internally and a fixed price is agreed upon in advance, rational firms can strategically increase their profit margin by generating text using a cheaper, lower-quality model.
+While simple and intuitive, the pay-per-token pricing scheme creates a misalignment of economic incentives between the firms and their consumers, known in the economic literature as \emph{moral hazard}: As inference is performed internally and a fixed price is agreed upon in advance, firms can strategically increase their profit margin by generating text using a cheaper, lower-quality model.
 Due to the stochastic nature of language generation, consumers may not be able to reliably determine the quality of the model being used, exposing them to this kind of hazard.